Mikulus6/Cultures-map-editor/readme.md

 Vinland* and *Cultures: The Revenge of the Rain God* will contain different content and are not interchangeable.

+Remember that the display of terrain and landscapes in the editor might not be exactly the same as in the game.
+Always check important aesthetics by opening `*.map` files via original game.

-Project was tested on Windows 11 and Python 3.13 with all used third party libraries being up to date at the moment of publication.
+Project was tested on Python 3.13 with all used third party libraries being up to date at the moment of publication.

 ## Credits